 - Check in by phone or video chat.
 Stay in touch to know how they’re handling things–and so they know you’re thinking about them.

 - Ask questions.
 If your loved one mentions concerns about money or spotted unusual activity in their accounts, ask for details.
-Older adults and their family members can learn about common types of scams, as well as how to avoid and report them by checking out the and Money Smart for Older Adults programs.
+Older adults and their family members can learn about common types of scams, as well as how to avoid and report them by checking out the Pass it On and Money Smart for Older Adults programs.

 - Financial caregivers: learn more about your responsibilities.
 The CFPB’s Managing Someone Else’s Money guides can help you understand your role as a fiduciary.
 Each guide explains your responsibilities, and how to spot financial exploitation and avoid scams.